 The classical Christian approach is teacher directed, but highly participatory and interactive.
 Students are encouraged and inspired to lead their peers in lessons, beginning in Pre-Beginners all the way through Eighth Grade, culminating in regular class discussion, debate, and public speaking.
 The Socratic method allows students to be fully present and engaged in all aspects of learning at every age.
 The environment is dynamic, intimate, and nurturing allowing for even the shyest or less academically inclined students to emerge and fully participate discovering their own specific gifts, talents and potential.

 The goal of our Upper School math program is to develop a deep understanding and appreciation for the world of mathematics.
-Students in Fifth and Sixth Grade approach concepts using Singapore Math with an emphasis on bar modeling.
+Students in Fifth and Sixth Grades approach concepts using Singapore Math with an emphasis on bar modeling.
 This gives students an opportunity to “feel” and see how large a quantity is as they compare it to another, tackling topics such as fractions, speed, volume, and angles, students apply these modeling techniques with multiple steps of logical reasoning to arrive at their conclusions.
-Once in Seventh Grade, students plunge into a two year Algebra I Course.
-Slowly progressing through Algebra, students take time to deepen their understanding of concepts with an emphasis on problem solving.
+Once in Seventh Grade, students plunge into a two year Algebra 1 Course.
+Slowly progressing through algebra, students take time to deepen their understanding of concepts with an emphasis on problem solving.
 Students leave Eighth Grade with a thorough exposure to linear and quadratic equations, rational and irrational numbers, and a brief introduction to trigonometry.

 Upper School students revisit the historical periods (ancient, medieval, and modern) they studied in Lower School but with more sophisticated content.
 A Lower School student will have memorized and acted out history in chronological order; Upper School students begin to access primary sources and gain the importance of historical facts and their relevance to current events.
 By the end of Eighth Grade, our students are equipped to articulate a thesis and defend it in both oral and written forms.
 In addition, our Upper School graduates will have studied the greatest authors of ancient and modern history from Homer, Aristotle, Plato, Hesiod, Dante, and Tolkien.
 At Geneva School, we place a special emphasis on our students’ ability to read great books for themselves and to evaluate, question, discuss, present, debate and even teach based on their own ability and curiosity.
-This is initiated through the Great Books reading groups that start in Kindergarten and come to its full consummation when our 8th grade students defend their thesis papers (Disputation) at our annual Cicero’s Podium.
+This is initiated through the Great Books reading groups that start in Kindergarten and come to its full consummation when our Eighth Grade students defend their thesis papers (Disputation) at our annual Cicero’s Podium.

 Our Upper School science curriculum gives students a comprehensive understanding of physical, earth and life sciences.
 The emphasis is on teaching the proper use of the scientific method – it requires students to keep science notebooks for proper record keeping, with a focus on experimentation and deduction.
 Students use multiple sources, including primary sources of scientific findings.
 Research projects trace the development of particular ideas and technologies.
 For example, Fourth and Fifth Grade students learned how to grow pea plants.
 The following year while in Sixth Grade, students will attempt to genetically cross their pea plants while studying Mendel’s paper discovering the law of heredity.